Amarfas/FateGrandFarm/README.md

 'Config Notes' contains all the information necessary to properly understand the context for the corresponding 'Farming Plans'.
 This includes all the Errors that came up, Configuration Settings, the Monthly Exchange Ticket date range, the Events included, Lotto Currency Drop Rate boosts, and the applied Run Caps.

 ## Python Environment Set Up
+Note: this is unnecessary if you only plan to use the executable.

 Fate/Grand Farm was programmed in Python 3.9, and the necessary libraries are: [NumPy](https://numpy.org/), [SciPy](https://scipy.org/), and [CVXPY](https://www.cvxpy.org/).

 It is recommended to download and install [Anaconda.](https://www.anaconda.com/) If you encounter any issues finding CVXPY, you may need to add the 'conda-forge' channel.